+\textbf{Vocabulary Permutation.} We bring the readers attention on the fact that simply changing the semantic structure of the symbolic space, is not sufficient to force MARL agents to adapt specifically to the instantiated symbolic space at each episode.
+Indeed, they can learn to cheat by relying on an episode-invariant (and therefore independent of the instantiated semantic structure) emergent language which would encode the continuous values of the SCS representation like an analog-to-digital converter would.
+This cheating language would consist of mapping a fine-enough partition of the $[-1,+1]$ range onto a fixed vocabulary in a bijective fashion (see Appendix~\ref{app:cheating-language} for more details).
+Therefore, in order to guard the MARL agents from making a cheating language emerge, we employ a vocabulary permutation scheme~\citep{cope2021learning} that samples at the beginning of each episode/task a random permutation of the vocabulary symbols (cf. line $1$ in Alg.~\ref{alg:metadata}).

-We further bridge the gap between Hill-RSC and Chaa-RSC by allowing the number of shots $S$ to be parameterized in the benchmark.
-Indeed, it represents the number of times any given meaningful component may be observed throughout the course of an episode.
-Intuitively speaking, throughout their lifespan, an embodied observer may only observe a given meaningful component (e.g. the concept-value `blue' ; on the latent/factor dimension `color') a very limited number of times (e.g. one time within a `blue car', and another time within a `blue cup').
-This approach allow the experimenters to account for the Chaa-RSC's sampling density of the different stimulus components, as well as accounting for Hill-RSC's diversity of viewpoints.
+\textbf{Richness of the Stimulus.} We further bridge the gap between Hill-RSC and Chaa-RSC by allowing the \textbf{number of object-centric samples $O$} and the \textbf{number of shots $S$} to be parameterized in the benchmark. $S$ represents the minimal number of times any given component value may be observed throughout the course of an episode.
+Intuitively, throughout their lifespan, an embodied observer may only observe a given component (e.g. the value `blue', on the latent/factor dimension `color') a limited number of times (e.g. one time within a `blue car' stimulus, and another time within a `blue cup' stimulus).
+These parameters allow the experimenters to account for both the Chaa-RSC's sampling density of the different stimulus components and Hill-RSC's diversity of viewpoints.

-\textbf{Vocabulary Permutation on the Communication Channel.} We bring the readers attention on the fact that simply changing the semantic structure of the $N_{dim}$-dimensioned symbolic space, is not sufficient to draw out MARL agents adaptation.
-Indeed, they can learn to cheat by relying on an episode/task-invariant (and therefore semantic structure invariant) emerging language which would encode the continuous values of the SCS representation like an analog-to-digital converter would.
-This cheating language would consist of mapping a fine-enough partition of the $[-1,+1]$ range onto the vocabulary in a bijective fashion (see Appendix~\ref{app:cheating-language} for more details).

-Therefore, in order to guard the MARL agents from making a cheating language emerge, we employ a vocabulary permutation scheme~\citep{cope2021learning} that samples at the beginning of each episode/task a random permutation of the vocabulary symbols.
-This approach is similar to the Other-Play algorithm from \citet{hu2020other}.